465060874/Draw3D/README.md

 # Draw3D
 **
 * This application provides a GUI and program interface for 3D drawing.
-*
+* Execute ASampler.class to see a summary of its capabilities *
 * @author William Edison
 * @version 1.01 August 2015